 In rendering the decision on whether to proceed with an investigation, the Title IX Coordinator shall consider the following factors:

-At any time during the course of an investigation, the Complainant, Respondent, or any witnesses may provide a written statement, other supporting materials, or identify other potential witnesses, regarding the matter under review.
+At any time during an investigation, the Complainant, Respondent, or any witness may provide a written statement, other supporting materials, or identify other potential witnesses, regarding the matter under review.

-Throughout the process, the Complainant or Respondent may have a Support Person present at any meeting they participate in that is related to the review of the reported sexual misconduct.
-This Support Person may be any individual selected by the Complainant or Respondent.
+Throughout the process, the Complainant or Respondent may have a Support Person present at any meeting they participate in that is related to the investigation of the reported sexual misconduct.
+The Support Person may be any individual selected by the Complainant or Respondent.
+Both parties are strongly discouraged from selecting a Support Person who is also a witness who will be interviewed by the investigators regarding their independent knowledge of events related to the allegation.
+Selecting a Witness as a Support Person may prevent the investigators from making an accurate assessment of the credibility of the information offered by that individual.
 The Complainant or Respondent may choose an attorney as a Support Person, but it shall be at his/her own expense.
-The Support Person shall have no role during any meeting related to the review of the reported sexual misconduct and may not participate in any meeting, other than to advise the Complainant or Respondent.
+The Support Person may be present but may not participate in any meeting related to the investigation, other than to advise the Complainant or Respondent.

 Investigation Findings and Outcome Notification

-Where an investigation is completed, the investigator will prepare a written report at the investigation’s conclusion.
-Before the report is finalized, the participating Complainant and Respondent will be given the opportunity to review their own statements and, to the extent appropriate with respect to due process and privacy considerations, the participating Complainant and Respondent will be provided with a summary of other information collected during the investigation.
-A Complainant or Respondent must submit any comments about their own statement, or on any investigation summary that might be provided, to the Investigator within five (5) work days after that statement or summary was sent to them for review.
+When the investigation is completed, the investigators will prepare a written report.
+Before the report is finalized, the participating Complainant and Respondent will be given the opportunity to review their own statements and, to the extent appropriate with respect to due process and privacy considerations, the participating Complainant and Respondent may be provided with a summary of other information collected during the investigation.
+A Complainant or Respondent must submit any comments about their own statement, or on any investigation summary that might be provided, to the investigators within five (5) work days after that statement or summary was sent to them for review.

-The Title IX Coordinator will review the report and findings of the investigator.
-A summary of the University’s determination will be sent simultaneously and in writing to the participating Complainant and Respondent.
+The Title IX Coordinator will review the report and findings of the investigators.
+A summary of the University’s decision will be sent simultaneously, in writing to the Participating Complainant and Respondent.
 The University neither encourages nor discourages the subsequent disclosure or sharing of the written notification by either person.

 If a Complainant has chosen not to participate in the University’s review of the sexual misconduct report, but expresses, in writing to be notified of the outcome, the University will notify the Complainant.
 If a Complainant has expressed a desire, in writing, not to be notified of the outcome, the University will honor that decision.
 In such cases, the University will not send the notification itself to the Complainant, but may proceed with any necessary follow-up, including as described below.
 If appropriate, the University may need to provide notification of that follow-up.

-If the Respondent is found responsible for sexual misconduct, the University will initiate a sanctioning process designed to address the misconduct, prevent its recurrence, and remedy its effects, while engaging in the University’s educational mission and Title IX obligations.
-Sanctions or interventions may also serve to promote safety or deter Respondents from future misconduct.
-Some behavior is so harmful to the University community or so deleterious to the educational process that it may require more serious sanctions or interventions, such as removal from University housing, removal from specific courses or activities, suspension from the University, or expulsion.
+If the Respondent is found responsible for sexual misconduct, the University will initiate a sanctioning process designed to address the misconduct, prevent its recurrence, and remedy its effects, while engaging in the University’s educational mission and fulfilling its Title IX obligations.

 Whether resolved by agreement or decision, the University will strive to complete the sanctioning process within fifteen (15) work days after the University’s findings are shared with the participating Complainant and Respondent.